Directing and writing credits:

 Most batshit crazy outfit:

-She's wearing a gross, long black leather blazer, paired with a gauzy white button-down with (I think?) brown Eiffel Tower embroidery on the right tit.
-She's left some of the buttons unbuttoned and layered it over a brown camisole.
-As a cutting-edge styling decision, Lorelai took the gauzy shirt's lapels and flipped them over the leather blazer's lapels.
+The ugly runs deep in this episode, but the gold medal goes to Lorelai (as it usually does).
+She wears a gross, long black leather blazer, paired with a knit white button-down with brown embroidery (of historic landmarks?) on the right tit and waist.
+Most of the buttons are unbuttoned, revealing a brown camisole underneath.
+In a cutting-edge styling decision, the shirt's lapels are flipped over the leather blazer's lapels.
 So fashion, much wow.
-She tops the whole look off with a thin gold chain necklace, diamond stud earrings, a low, frizzy bun with a side part, and oh yeah...
-FROSTED LILAC EYESHADOW and lipstick with brown undertones.
+She tops the whole look off with a thin gold chain necklace, diamond stud earrings, a low, frizzy bun with a side part, and FROSTED LILAC EYESHADOW, plus her signature lipstick with brown undertones.
 Did Emily Gilmore teach you nothing?
-It's a good thing I'm not Max Medina, because my lust would have melted away as soon as I saw this train wreck of an outfit.

 Most irritating Rory or Lorelai moment: